Tomomi Kamoshita Solo Ceramic Exhibition

-We are pleased to announce that Tomomi Kamoshita, Tokyo based ceramic artist, will be displaying her latest ceramics and kintsugi artworks at a solo exhibition.
+We are pleased to announce that Tomomi Kamoshita, Tokyo based ceramic artist, will be displaying her latest ceramics and kintsugi artworks, and Souheki Mori will be holding cat tea ceremony in conjunction with Kamoshita's exhibition.
 Kamoshita’s delicate color and beautiful shapes fit in hands comfortable are so popular in Tokyo.
 She holds exhibits and takes an active part in a ceramic world in Japan.
 This is her second solo exhibition in New York since 2014.

 Kamoshita exhibits not only tea bowls, sake cups, and plates, but also latest kintsugi and yobitsugi artworks that appeared in the famous NHK TV program “Pot of Beauty (Bi no Tsubo)”’s kintsugi edition.

 During the weekend, our guest will learn “Kintsugi workshop” by Tomomi Kamoshita and enjoy a tea ceremony conducted by Souheki Mori.
 Please kindly note that the seats for the workshop and tea ceremony are limited, so please register early.
 Thank you.

 We are looking forward to seeing you and sharing a great delight of Kamoshita’s beautiful artworks.

 Born in Tokyo.